15 Days | 14 Nights

 Today we hit the road to Bethlehem in the West Bank, just a 20-minute drive from Jerusalem.
 The major attraction is the ancient Church of the Nativity, where one can touch the very place where Jesus was born.
 You will also feel the presence of the Israeli-Palestinian conflict when entering the West Bank through the 700 km-long Separation Wall.
 Time to walk along the barrier wall and see the protest art in form of graffitis.
 Return to your hotel in Jerusalem.

 In the morning transfer to Tel Aviv and fly to Eilat.
 Cross the Arava Border.
 Our representative welcomes you at the border in Jordan.
 Continue to drive for about 50 minutes to the protected area of Wadi Rum, one of the most impressive desert landscapes in the world.
-Here still Bedouins live in a traditional way, and by 4x4 Jeep tour, you discover canyons, sand dunes, and Nabatean rock inscriptions.
+Here still Bedouins live in a traditional way, and by a 2 hours 4x4 Jeep tour, you discover canyons, sand dunes, and Nabatean rock inscriptions.
 Continue to Petra hotel, and overnight.
 (Note: Wadi Araba Crossing/South Border, located in the south, 324km away from Amman, connecting the two Red Sea resorts of Eilat and Aqaba.
 Operating Hours: Sunday–Thursday: 08:30hrs – 15:00hrs Friday – Saturday: Close.
 Must arrive at the border at least 2 hours before closing time).

 After breakfast to the red rose city Petra, the biggest attraction of Jordan.
 Petra was first established around the 6th century B.C. by the Nabataean Arabs, a nomadic tribe who settled in the area and laid the foundation of a commercial empire that extended into Syria.
 With the guide pass the canyon, the so called Siq, to see the most beautiful monument: the Treasury.
 Continue via the Street of Facades to the Royal Tombs and Pharaoh's Castle.
 The guide says farewell to you at the restaurant area; free time to explore Petra on your own (for instance climb the 800 stairs to the Monastery El Deir).
 Overnight Petra.